Katia Tiutiunnik: Performance

 In early December 2009, the "Borealis in Australis" tour featured over ten performances of Tiutiunnik's works (including two world premieres and an Australian premiere) by Borealis Brass of the University of Alaska Fairbanks.
 These performances were in Batemans Bay, at Sydney's St. Andrew's Cathedral and on the Sunshine Coast.
 Highlights of this tour included a lecture/recital on the role of music in global conflict resolution—featuring Tiutiunnik's music and the music of other women composers from around the world—at the Batemans Bay campus of the University of Wollongong and a workshop for highschool students from the Eurobodalla Shire.
 Another important event in this tour was the VIP reception featuring live Koori music (supervised by local Koori elder, Loretta Parsley), the world premiere of Tiutiunnik's trumpet duo L'Imperatore Amato (dedicated to International House of New York) and speeches by various dignitaries, in Catalina, New South Wales.
 Two of Tiutiunnik's compositions, featured in the "Borealis in Australis" tour, received repeat performances at the University of Alaska Fairbanks New Music Festival, on 5 February 2010.

 In April 2010 Tiutiunnik guest lectured and attended an Australian premiere of her music at the University of Melbourne.

 Tiutiunnik's setting of the poem To the Enemy, by Eva Salzman, for soprano and percussion ensemble, received its world premier performance on 26 August 2010, at the opening, "Visionaries" concert of the Soundstream Festival, Adelaide, South Australia.
 This world premiere was broadcast live by ABC Classic FM.

-Since 2012, Tiutiunnik's music has continued to be broadcast internationally and performed by numerous international artists, including Monica Moroni, Chiara Dolcini, Iwona Glinka, Bridges Collective, Elizabeth Reid, Roberto Fabbriciani, Vilma Campitelli, Beatrice Petrocchi, Arcko Sympphonic Ensemble, Sideband, Luis Casal, Emille Blondel, Borealis Brass of the University of Alaska Fairbanks, Pemi Paull, Merietta Oviatt, Alice Bennett, Laila Engle, Peter Sheridan, Arya BastaninEzhad, Jane Bishop, Brad Gill, John Sharpley, Akiko Otao, Kalin Yong, Roger Vigulf, Laura Chislett, Stephanie McCallum, Nathan Meaney, Aleksandra Demowska-Madejska, Diana Weston, Jo Arnott, Eliza Shephard, Ross James Carey and others.
+Since 2012, Tiutiunnik's music has continued to be broadcast internationally and performed by numerous international artists, including Monica Moroni, Chiara Dolcini, Iwona Glinka, Bridges Collective, Elizabeth Reid, Roberto Fabbriciani, Vilma Campitelli, Beatrice Petrocchi, Arcko Symphonic Ensemble, Sideband, Luis Casal, Emille Blondel, Borealis Brass of the University of Alaska Fairbanks, Pemi Paull, Merietta Oviatt, Alice Bennett, Laila Engle, Peter Sheridan, Arya BastaninEzhad, Jane Bishop, Brad Gill, John Sharpley, Akiko Otao, Kalin Yong, Roger Vigulf, Laura Chislett, Stephanie McCallum, Nathan Meaney, Aleksandra Demowska-Madejska, Diana Weston, Jo Arnott, Eliza Shephard, Ross James Carey and others.
 Tiutiunnik also performed as a violist for over three years with the Sias University Symphony Orchestra, Xinzheng, Henan Province, China, at LASALLE College Singapore; Kuala Lumpur Performing Arts Centre, Universiti Pendidikan Sultan Idris, the Russian Centre for Science and Culture, Kuala Lumpur and elsewhere.
 As an erhu player, Tiutiunnik performed for three years with the SIAS University Chinese Traditional Orchestra and has also given solo recitals on the erhu at the Russian Centre for Science and Culture, Kuala Lumpur; China-ASEAN Music Festival, Nanning, Guangxi Province, China; Sias University, Xinzheng, Henan Province, China; Zhengzhou, Henan Province, China and elsewhere.
 On March 4, 2020, Katia Tiutiunnik's flute and piano duo, The Quickening, performed by noted Australian flautist, Laura Chislett, and renowned Australian pianist, Stephanie McCallum, was released on the Australian Broadcasting Corporation, ABC Classics album, Women of Note: A Century of Australian Composers Volume 2.